The nasal septum is a flexible, cartilaginous structure inside your nose that is covered with skin and separates your nostrils into two sections.

 If your deviated septum interferes with your ability to live comfortably and function normally, surgery may be recommended.
 Your doctor or specialist will examine your nose, including the position of your septum, to determine the best course of action.
 Additional testing may be required in some circumstances.

-If surgery is recommended, a procedure called a septoplasty will be performed.
+If surgery is recommended, we will be working closely with Dr. Keith Jorgenson and other area specialists.
+A procedure called a septoplasty will be performed.
 It’s performed entirely through the nostrils, which results in little bruising or visible external trauma.
 In some cases, a rhinoplasty — altering the appearance of the nose — may be included as part of this procedure if your doctor or surgeon feels that it would help you breathe more easily (or for cosmetic benefit, if you desire).
 During the operation, your septum will be adjusted to clear the nasal passages, but sections of it may be removed entirely.
 The operation usually takes between one and two hours, depending on how deviated your septum is, and nasal packing will be inserted to prevent excessive bleeding.
 You’ll be able to return home a few hours after surgery.

 If a deviated septum was the cause of your chronic sinusitis, you should no longer have issues after the operation.
 If your operation included a rhinoplasty, swelling and bruising are common for up to two weeks after the procedure.